Matching game

 Matching games are games that require players to match similar elements.
-Participants need to find a match for a word, picture, or card.
+Participants need to find a match for a word, picture, tile or card.
 For example, students place 30 word cards; composed of 15 pairs, face down in random order.
 Each person turns over two cards at a time, with the goal of turning over a matching pair, by using their memory.

 Examples

 Type of game that may involve matching include: